 FOOD: We stocked up at grocery stores for driving snacks and planned to eat dinner as our big meal of the day.
 This helped keep our food costs low.
 I love KIND bars!
 These KIND bar minis were the perfect quick snack for a boost of energy, and I ate these nut butter bars a lot for an easy pre-hike breakfast.*

 OTHER: America the Beautiful National Park pass $79.99: You can also purchase this pass at any national park entrance.
 We opted to order ours through REI for two reasons.
 First, we weren’t sure what time of day we would arrive at our first park and didn’t want to run the risk of the ranger station being closed.
 Second, REI donates 10% of the purchase price back to the National Park Foundation!
-One note – if you have an REI membership this will not count towards your dividend.
+One note – if you have an REI membership this will not count toward your dividend.

 Planning Our Westward Adventure: Timing